-Select Media Server Deduplication Pool for the type of disk The type of storage.

-The credentials for the See "About the NetBackup Deduplication Engine credentials"
+The type of storage.
+Select Media Server Deduplication Pool for the type of disk storage.
+The credentials for the deduplication engine.
+See "About the NetBackup Deduplication Engine credentials" on page 32.
+The storage paths.
+See "MSDP storage path properties" on page 90.

-deduplication engine. on page 29.

-See "MSDP storage path properties" on page 81.

 The network interface.
-See "About the network interface for MSDP" on page 30.

-The load balancing servers.
-See "About MSDP storage servers" on page 23.
+See "About the network interface for MSDP" on page 33.
+The load balancing servers, if any.
+See "About MSDP storage servers" on page 25.

-if any.

-The storage paths.